 My background as a mechanical engineer gives me familiarity with the hardware of our systems, but being able to work on some amazing projects from start to finish has taught me the detail-oriented mindset needed to organize a team and deal with any problems that arise.

 What hobbies or non-work activities are you most passionate about?

-If you could time travel, what time would you travel to and why?
+If you could join one rock band, which one would you join and why?

 The opportunity to be a part of really any Queen performance would be something I couldn’t pass up.

 If you could work on any type of medical device project, what would it be and why?

 As someone who likes to spend lots of their time outside, I would love to work on an implanted device that could efficiently deliver nutrients and hydration to specific parts of the body to enhance performance and prevent injuries.